flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 )
 ```

-### Unenforce composing
+### To enforce the limit, but not for composing text

 To avoid truncating text while the user is editing, specify
-`MaxLengthEnforcement.allowComposingTextToFinish`.
+`MaxLengthEnforcement.truncateAfterCompositionEnds`.
 This behavior allows some
 Chinese, Japanese, and Korean (CJK) characters to temporarily ignore the limit
 until editing is complete.